coffeeandc0d3/pseudo-border-color-margins/README.md

 To really take advantage of the installed 'fake', manual-tiling, you'll wanna use the keyboard shortcuts or modify to your liking.

 * [Alt + Left or Right]:
-Snap windows *but* there will be a margin on all sides for both windows.
+Snap windows with a margin on all sides for both windows.

 * [Ctrl + Shift + Alt] + [Left/Right/Up/Down] :
 Snaps windows into respective corners.
 Might look like a confusing shortcut but it plays nicely with the first one